 The process of choosing a guest house begins after you have chosen a suitable island.
 About how to choose a local island and to stay delighted with your choice you can read here

 While choosing a guest house, take into account the following things:

 – the island, where the guest house is located, and the number of guest houses on it.
 They collect different taxes on different islands.
-So be ready that you’ll have to add 20-22% from the initial sum to your expenses.
-Actually, the issue of prices and taxes on Maldives deserves a separate article.
+So be ready that you’ll have to add 20-22% from the initial total amount to your expenses.
+Actually, the issue of prices and taxes on Maldives deserves an extra post.

 – reviews on Tripadvisor, Booking, Agoda.
 The most substantial and actual reviews can be found on Tripadvisor, and pay a special attention to the negative ones,

 – the date of posting the information about the guest house on Booking or Tripadvisor.
 New guest houses, which have no reviews and ratings, usually offer lower prices for accommodation than those that have a certain status.
 But in this case there is a risk to deal with an incompetent staff.
 But I should say that I’ve never heard of such cases.

 Accommodation costs vary from $35 to $120 per day.
 And don’t expect that accommodation costs will decrease in the near future.